Table of Contents

 (newline) character, which causes the terminal to begin a new line in

-to display the return value.
-But using putStrLn
+using show to display the return value.
+But using putStrLn sends

 it to the terminal, and the terminal interprets \n